lancedb/lancedb/docs/src/basic.md

     --8<-- "rust/lancedb/examples/simple.rs:create_empty_table"
     ```

-## How to open an existing table
+## Open an existing table

-Once created, you can open a table using the following code:
+Once created, you can open a table as follows:

 === "Python"